Obama Blasts Youngkin For 'Cultivating Support' From Insurrectionists

-Category: World Politics Hits: 5President Barack Obama blasted Republican nominee for governor, Glenn Youngkin, for refusing to rebuke the extremists who held a rally for him, where they pledged allegiance to a flag that was used during the insurrection on January 6th.
+Category: World Politics Hits: 13President Barack Obama blasted Republican nominee for governor, Glenn Youngkin, for refusing to rebuke the extremists who held a rally for him, where they pledged allegiance to a flag that was used during the insurrection on January 6th.
 Speaking at a rally for Terry Mcauliffe, Pres.
 Obama laid into Youngkin for acting like he's not a wealthy business owner.
 "You do notice whenever a wealthy person runs for office, they always want to show you what a regular guy they are," Obama said.
 "That's okay," he said.
 And then he lowered the boom.
 "But when your supporters hold a rally, where they pledge allegiance to a flag that was flown at the insurrection at the [US] Capitol on January 6th, the biggest threat to our democracy in my lifetime, when you don't separate yourselves from them, when you don't think that's a problem, well you know what?
 That's a problem," he said to loud audience agreement.
 "You can’t run ads telling me you’re a regular old hoops-playing, dish-washing, fleece-wearing guy, but quietly cultivate support from those who seek to tear down our democracy, " Obama explained.
 "Either he actually believes in the same conspiracy theories that resulted in a mob, or, he doesn't believe it, but he's willing to go along with it, to say or do anything get elected.
 And maybe that's worse."

 Read more https://crooksandliars.com/2021/10/obama-blasts-youngkin